dcasota/vesxi-on-azure-scripts/README.md

      4.5. mount and copy ESXi content to the data disk

      4.6.
-In the context of Azure, enable serial console redirection and add virtualization extension compatibility setting.
+In the context of Azure, enabling serial console redirection becomes important.
-          This is an important step to make run serial console for the setup phase of ESXi VM on Azure, as well as providing the compatibility setting like iovDisableIR=TRUE, ignoreHeadless=TRUE and noIOMMU to be passed for grub.
+          The two files syslinux.cfg and boot.cfg are modified to make run serial console for the setup phase of ESXi VM on Azure.
+          In addition, more compatibility settings to be passed in boot.cfg are necessary as the ESXi setup starts but fails with
+          No Network Adapter.
+The integration of the detected network adapter Mellanox ConnectX-3 virtual function is unfinished
+          (see below UNFINISHED!
+WORK IN PROGRESS!).

      4.7. power down the VM